URI-ABD/cakes-paper/reviewer-response.md

 existing points.
 That is not quite the same as generating new points that belong to a small dimension manifold in the sample space.*

-We should acknowledge this limitation, and suggest that in future work we would do something like favor augmentation along the first few PCs of the local manifold, but not in scope here.
-This goes in discussion.
+We acknowledge this limitation of our data augmentation process; we added discussion about an improved data augmentation process as future work in our Discussion section.

 *Line 467-473: Why are there multiple linear search implementations used as ground truth?
 These different implementation are apparently used to evaluate